MicrosoftDocs/win32/desktop-src/DirectShow/cmediasample-getsize.md

 ---
-Description: 'The GetSize method retrieves the size of the buffer.
-This method implements the IMediaSample::GetSize method.' ms.assetid: '14562ef4-f554-4d5a-83d3-1a29abae08a4'
+Description: The GetSize method retrieves the size of the buffer.
+This method implements the IMediaSampleGetSize method. ms.assetid: 14562ef4-f554-4d5a-83d3-1a29abae08a4
-title: 'CMediaSample.GetSize method'
+title: CMediaSample.GetSize method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CMediaSample.GetSize method

 The `GetSize` method retrieves the size of the buffer.
-This method implements the [**IMediaSample::GetSize**](imediasample-getsize.md) method.
+This method implements the [**IMediaSample::GetSize**](/windows/win32/Strmif/nf-strmif-imediasample-getsize?branch=master) method.

 ## Syntax